 Gabrielle Reid is an English-born Australian writer of contemporary fiction.
 She lives near Lake Macquarie in NSW with her husband, three children and dog.
 Gabrielle began writing as a small child and never stopped.
 She's been dreaming of a writing career since she was seven, but took a few detours along the way.
 Gabrielle holds a Master of Creative Writing and a Bachelor of Arts with Diploma of Education.
-Her first YA novel, The Things We Can't Undo, will be released in May 2018 and received the Australian Association of Family Therapist's Book Award in 2019.
+Her first YA novel, The Things We Can't Undo, was released in May 2018 and received the Australian Association of Family Therapist's Book Award in 2019.

 The longer version